 DrmInfoStatus* processDrmInfo(int uniqueId, const DrmInfo* drmInfo);

 The association of DRM content and the license is required to allow playback of DRM content.
-Once the association has been made, the license will be handled in the DRM framework so the Media Player application is abstracted from the existence of license.
+Once the association exists, the license will be handled in the DRM framework so the Media Player application is abstracted from the existence of license.

 int checkRightsStatus(int uniqueId, const String8& path, int action);